elisavetatimova/koala-kids-spring-reactjs/README.md

-# Koala Kids Perfume web store
+# Koala Kids web store

 E-commerce project developed using Spring Boot and React.js as part of my university project<br>